metalama/website/contributing/file-an-issue.md

     - Screenshots.

 {: .warning }
-Binary build logs (`msbuild.binlog`), other log files, and crash reports contain data that might identify you or your company, and may leak fragments of source code.
+Binary build logs (`msbuild.binlog`), other log files, and crash reports contain data that might identify you or your company and may leak fragments of source code.

 ## Existing issues